cytoscape/cytoscape-manual/docs/App_Manager.md

     **Search** field.
 The App Manager will list the apps whose names or descriptions match the **Search** field in the middle panel.

--   If you're not sure what sort of app you and want to see everything, click the **all apps** folder.
+-   If you're not sure what sort of app you need and want to see everything, click the **all apps** folder.
 In the middle pane, you will see a list of all the apps.